 These winning automation practices can help you save time and make serious money:

-- Automating social media posts can save you around 6 hours per week – time better spent elsewhere!
+- Automating social media posts can save you around 6 hours per week – time better spent on greater challenges!

 - Dynamic content variations in email deliver a 20% uplift in sales

 - Businesses that automate lead nurturing with timely emails see a 10%+ increase in revenue

 - It costs five times more to acquire a new customer than to retain an existing one, so implementing an aftersales program is top on the agenda

 Not having enough resources in-house can hold you back from kickstarting your automation journey.

 Many marketers prioritize their everyday tasks, neglecting proper time to focus on process improvements or alternative solutions that will make life easier.
 This can compromise long-term strategy and weaken marketing effectiveness to the benefit of the competition.
 Indeed, a challenge in itself.